mrscotty/myperl/README.md

 'myperl' can be a way of having debian packages of your own Perl and CPAN dependencies.

+# VERSION NUMBERS

+## Definitions

+### Perl Version

+This is the version string of the underlying Perl version.
+As of this writing, the current version was 5.20.0.

+### Myperl Release Number

+This is a single integer used to distinguish between Myperl  that is unique for each underlying Perl version.

+This number starts at '1' and is incremented each time a new package for the given Perl version is generated.
+When the Perl version changes, it starts again at '1'.

+Since myperl is mainly about installable packages, this myperl version number can be used for the release number in RPM files.

+### Myperl Version

+This is the full version string used in the package name and for the version number of the installable packages.
+It consists of the Perl version followed by the myperl release number, in the format:

+    PERL_VERSION.MYPERL_RELEASE_NUMBER

 # BUILDING MYPERL

 For those familiar with debian packaging, you'll notice  that this package